kazumakano/dotlog/README.md

-# My Blog Pages
+# .LOG

-Under construction.
+This is my blog page.